SwitchGDX/switch-gdx/README.md

 - Follow `Windows` steps above
 - Install CMake for Windows
 - Install Visual Studio 2022 and C++/UWP support (`Desktop development with C++`, `Windows application development`)
-- Run twice for DLLs to properly be copied for some reason
+- Run twice (Rebuild) for DLLs and assets to properly be copied for some reason

 ## Project Setup
 For reference, there's an `example` project provided with the needed Gradle config to build a SwitchGDX project.
 If you